dotnet/cli/Documentation/general/cli-ux-guidelines.md

 -   Windows-style forward slash options (e.g. “/p”) are supported **only for MSBuild parameters.**

--   PowerShell-style single dashes with a work (e.g. “-Filter”) are **not supported**.
+-   PowerShell-style single dashes with a word (e.g. “-Filter”) are **not supported**.

 -   Help options are predefined as “-h \| --help” and those should be used.